Earthworm-Banana/yt-dlp-HypnoTube_com-plugin/README.md

 - **Metadata Limitations**: 📄 Some metadata fields may not populate due to limitations in the information accessible from HypnoTube (or haven't gotten around to implement them).

-- **Private Video Downloads**: 🛑 The plugin cannot download private videos from HypnoTube.
+- **Private Video Downloads**: 🛑 The plugin cannot download private videos from HypnoTube unless you use cookies from a logged-in session.
+Note: This has not been thoroughly tested.

 - **Photo Gallery Downloads**: 📷 The plugin is unable to download photo galleries from HypnoTube.